YuhanYue/YuhanYue/README.md

 - 💻I’m currently a senior student in NUAA
 - 📝I’m currently learning BASICALLY EVERYTHING😭
-- 🇬🇧I'm preparing to pursue my master degree in the UK
+- 🇬🇧I'm preparing to pursue my master degree in the UK/USA
 - 💬How to reach me: yuhan0810@outlook.com / Wechat：Overainyy
 - 🐶Hope you have a nice and beautiful day :)